MicrosoftDocs/windows-dev-docs/uwp/app-resources/localize-strings-ui-manifest.md

 You can use this same code from within a Class Library (Universal Windows) or a [Windows Runtime Library (Universal Windows)](../winrt-components/index.md) project.
 At runtime, the resources of the app that's hosting the library are loaded.
 We recommend that a library loads resources from the app that hosts it, since the app is likely to have a greater degree of localization.
 If a library does need to provide resources then it should give its hosting app the option to replace those resources as an input.

 If a resource name is segmented (it contains "." characters), then replace dots with forward slash ("/") characters in the resource name.
-Property identifiers, for example, contain dots; so you'd need to do this substition in order to load one of those from code.
+Property identifiers, for example, contain dots; so you'd need to do this substitution in order to load one of those from code.

 ```csharp
 this.myXAMLTextBlockElement.Text = resourceLoader.GetString("Fare/Well"); // <data name="Fare.Well" ...> ...